jeremyjrnt/AI_AGENT_PROJECT/README.md

    Currently, the corresponding code exists but was commented out since it was not fully working and was not critical for testing or reproducing results.
    For this project, the `internal_knowledge_base` collection was already pre-embedded with **1,348 points** (see [Vector Database Collections](#vector-database-collections)).
    Completing this feature would allow users to upload and manage their own internal documentation collections directly through the UI.

+6. **Acronym-Aware Retrieval**
+   RFPs often contain numerous acronyms terms that may not be well represented in semantic vector spaces.
+   Future work should integrate **acronym expansion and mapping** into the retrieval pipeline, ensuring that cosine similarity searches are complemented with acronym resolution for higher recall and precision.

+7. **Topic- and Summary-Guided Retrieval**
+   Many RFP questions are inherently **category-driven** (security, compliance, integrations).
+   Future work should leverage **key topics** and **document summaries** extracted during preprocessing to guide retrieval by category.
+   This would enable the system to **filter knowledge points thematically**, improving retrieval accuracy when a question clearly relates to a specific domain.